 - Use a desktop app running on a computer connected to your DX0.4.
-This allows you to access all of the settings and is usually the easiest and best way to set up your processor.
+This allows you to access all processor settings and is usually the easiest and best way to set up your DX0.4.
 You can also use this to control your processor remotely. - Use the buttons and screen on your DX0.4.
 This allows you to do a quick update to your settings without the need to connect a computer.
-You can access most but not all of the settings.
+You can access most but not all processor settings.

 You could use a combination of these methods.
-For example, you could set up the DX0.4 initially using the desktop app.
-Then later you could update settings using the buttons and screen on the DX0.4.
+For example, you could set up the DX0.4 initially using the desktop app and update settings later using the buttons and screen on the DX0.4.